pelagios/peripleo/README.md

 The API provides 'REST-style' access to entity metadata via the following URL paths:

-__UPDATE: not all methods were ported to the Peripleo v.2's legacy compatibility API.
-Do get in touch if you require further information.__
+__UPDATE: not all methods were ported to the Peripleo v.2 legacy compatibility API.
+Please get in touch if you require further information.__

 * ~~[/peripleo/datasets](http://peripleo.pelagios.org/peripleo/datasets?prettyprint=true) - list all datasets~~